-The Americans noted Dayan’s continuous attempts to understand Sadat and thought that, unlike Begin, he was trying to understand what the other side wanted.
-Slater wrote that “The Americans found Dayan appealing, and used him to soften up Begin, because the none of the others in the Israeli delegation puzzled as much about what Anwar Sadat really wanted.
+Dayan’s continuous attempts to understand Sadat were noted by the Americans, who found that he, unlike Begin, was trying to understand the other side.
+Slater wrote that: “The Americans found Dayan appealing, and used him to soften up Begin, because none of the other [Israelis] puzzled as much about what Anwar Sadat really wanted.
 Why had he taken a certain position?
 And what could Israel do to make him change his position?
 ‘Dayan would not ask in front of Begin,’ noted William Quandt, ‘but would take an American aside, and ask what’s making Sadat tick.
 Is he serious?
 Is this a bluff?
 Is this for domestic consumption?’”

-Alfred Atherton, the Assistant Secretary of State who attended the meetings, said that Dayan had the knack for placing himself in the other’s shoes and understanding how they saw the problem.
-U.S. Ambassador to Israel Sam Lewis, too, said similar things about Dayan.
-He “found it easier to talk to Dayan than to the prime minister ‘because Begin would lapse into stereotypes, never having conversed with a West Banker or Gazan until late into his prime ministry.
+Assistant Secretary of State Alfred Atherton and the U.S. ambassador to Israel, Sam Lewis, both at Camp David, observed that Dayan had the knack for seeing the problem from the other side’s point of view.
+Lewis said that he “found it easier to talk to Dayan than to the prime minister ‘because Begin would lapse into stereotypes, never having conversed with a West Banker or Gazan until late into his prime ministry.
 Dayan could change position without any sense of personal ego involved.
 He was very results-oriented.’
 To move Begin with arguments was tough, he only moved when he assessed he had to move.
 Then…Begin would find his argument, ‘whereas you could sell Dayan an argument.
 He was intellectually engageable in a way that Begin wasn’t.’”
-Carter said that Dayan often tried to explain to the U.S. delegation what the Palestinians would and would not accept.
-According to Carter, Dayan knew them and considered his assessments reliable.
-Quandt wrote that during the talks, Carter and Vance started to lean on Dayan, Weizman, and legal advisor Barak to persuade Begin to be more flexible (on the Egyptian side, Sadat was more flexible than his advisors).
+Carter considered Dayan’s assessments of the Palestinians’ positions reliable, sensing that Dayan understood them.
+Quandt wrote that Carter and Vance started leaning on Dayan, Weizman, and legal advisor Barak to persuade Begin to compromise (Sadat, in contrast, was more flexible than his advisors).

-On September 10, in the evening, Carter recalled that, “We finally adjourned, and I asked Dayan to walk back with me to my cottage.
+Carter recalled that on the evening of September 10, “We finally adjourned, and I asked Dayan to walk back with me to my cottage.
 He was a competent and level-headed man.
 I felt that if either he or Weizman were heading the delegation, we would already have reached agreement.
-I needed Dayan’s special assistance at this time, but recognized the necessity of his loyalty to the Prime Minister.
-Although we were both exhausted after a long day, it was time for a serious talk.”
+I needed Dayan’s special assistance at this time, but recognized the necessity of his loyalty to the Prime Minister.”

-Dayan, wrote Carter, understood the problems with which he had to deal, but promised him that Begin wanted peace.
+Dayan, wrote Carter, promised him that Begin wanted peace despite the problems.
 “We talked quietly about the other issues during these early morning hours… Day break was approaching, but it was still dark as Dayan turned to leave.
 He had difficulty seeing the trees between him and the path, and when he walked into one of them, I was reminded of how seriously his eyesight was impaired.
 My heart went out to him; I considered him a friend and a proper ally.
 Because Prime Minister Begin trusted his Foreign Minister and relied on him for advice, this discussion was to be an important and fruitful one.”